AlexW00/brainforge-desktop/README.md

 ## Notes

 1. This is a protoype I built in ~1 week.
 Feel free to do whatever you want with it!
+2. The idea was to build an integrated learning environment that supports flashcards, [Yomitan]([url](https://github.com/yomidevs/yomitan))-Like popovers and AI chat (I only got so far...)
-2. It's only tested on Linux.
+3. It's only tested on Linux.
-3. I won't work on this project anymore (maybe I'll start in a year or so again); Until then, I'm busy [learning Japanese (- as a software engineer)](https://alexanderweichart.de/4_Projects/how-i-learn-jp/How-I-learn-Japanese-(as-a-Software-Engineer))!
+4. I won't work on this project anymore (maybe I'll start in a year or so again); Until then, I'm busy [learning Japanese (- as a software engineer)](https://alexanderweichart.de/4_Projects/how-i-learn-jp/How-I-learn-Japanese-(as-a-Software-Engineer))!